What is the National Peanut Board?

 How does the National Peanut Board work to lower production costs?

 As farmers themselves, your Board members know that production research is critical for healthy and productive fields, reducing input and operating costs, tackling disease and pest issues, and developing new varieties.
-To date, through the Board, you have invested $29 million in more than 900 research projects designed to help improve efficiencies and lower costs.
-Notably, NPB secured $1,250,000 in matching grant funds from the National Institute of Food and Agriculture in 2016 for water efficiency and food allergy diagnostic research.
+To date, through the Board, you have invested $31 million in more than 900 research projects designed to help improve efficiencies and lower costs.

 How does the National Peanut Board address peanut allergy concerns?